BERT HOWE

 DIRECTORY AND CAPABILITIES

-Through over 4500 construction defect and claims related expert designations, the Island Park, New York Construction Expert Directory offers a wide range of trial support and construction consulting services to legal professionals and construction practice groups seeking effective resolution of construction defect and claims matters.
-BHA provides construction related litigation support and expert consulting services to the nation's leading construction practice groups, Fortune 500 builders, real estate investment trusts, risk managers, owners, as well as a variety of municipalities and government offices.
-Utilizing in house resources which include construction cost, scheduling, and delay experts, professional engineers, ASPE certified professional estimators, and construction safety professionals, the firm brings national experience and local capabilities to Island Park region.
+Leveraging from more than 4500 construction, architectural, and engineering related expert designations, the Island Park, New York Construction Expert Directory delivers a streamlined multi-disciplinary expert retention and support solution to construction claims professionals seeking effective resolution of construction defect and claims matters.
+BHA provides construction related trial support and expert services to the building industry's most recognized companies, Fortune 500 builders, CGL carriers, risk managers, and a variety of municipalities.
+Utilizing in house assets which comprise testifying architects, design engineers, construction cost and standard of care experts, the firm brings national experience and local capabilities to Island Park and the surrounding areas.

 Construction Expert Witness News & Info